g0rbe/CEH/06_System_Hacking.md

 #### Hash Injection

-Compromising a workstation by exploiting the vulnerability, and extarct the log-on hashes.
+Compromising a workstation by exploiting the vulnerability, and extract the log-on hashes.
 Hashing and other cryptography knowledge require.